Icydeath/ffxi-addons/README.md

 **drone** - Allow other players to send your toon commands to do something.

-**canteen** - Win in Omen this will run your toon to the goblin and grab a canteen. (within 50 yalms)
+**canteen** - When in Omen this will run your toon to the goblin and grab a canteen. (within 50 yalms)

 **quetz** - Updated quetz script

-Most addons include a readme file if you need further information, otherwise you can skim the addons file to get an idea of how it works.
+If you need further information be sure to check out the addons readme file, otherwise you can skim the addons .lua to get an idea of how it works.

 I will try to keep this list updated, but no promises :smiley: